-As I mentioned earlier this week my son, Jake, just started Kindergarten.
-I like having control over what my kids eat, so I am planning to pack his lunch everyday.
+This year my son, Jake, is a first grader.
+I like having control over what my kids eat, so I pack his lunch everyday.
 Jake eats a fairly wide variety of foods, so it’s been fun to create different combinations for his lunch.

 I have been using the Rover lunchbox (pictured) from PlanetBox for Jake’s lunches and occasionally my husband’s lunches too.
 All the food stays separated, nothing leaks or gets squished, it’s made from safe stainless steel, it’s eco-friendly, and it’s dishwasher safe.
 Everything you need fits right into this lunch box.
 I seriously love it.

 Here are some of our favorite easy and healthy lunch combinations.
 Feel free to mix and match to suit your tastes.
 Check out my printable “recipe” list with different categories for creating a well balanced lunch.

 Cherry tomatoes, grapes, blueberries, hummus, pita, turkey and cheese roll ups, dark chocolate chips

 Cherry tomatoes, celery with cream cheese, peanut butter and banana tortilla roll ups, strawberries and blueberries, dark chocolate covered peanuts